 To implement our diverse research portfolio, we fund and work with academic researcher colleagues around the world.
 CHDI is not a general research funding body that issues financial grants, nor do we have a research proposal submission cycle.
 However, we are receptive to novel ideas and will explore new areas of biology that have relevance to HD, particularly when there is either robust human data evidence or the therapeutic approach has disease-modifying potential.
 Initial proposals are reviewed on a rolling basis by unit team members.
 If we are interested in your proposal, then a science director will invite you to submit a full proposal and budget for further review and consideration – see the schematic below.

-If we are interested in funding your research proposal then typically CHDI and your research institution will enter into a research agreement that sets out a detailed project description, milestones and deliverables, and a specific budget.
+If we are interested in funding your research proposal then typically CHDI and your research institution will enter into a research agreement that defines a detailed project description, milestones with deliverables, and a specific budget.
 CHDI scientists will be involved in the design and oversight of the project and will work with you to develop a mutually agreeable research plan.
 The investigator must conduct the research as specified in the contract and deliver progress reports to receive continued support.
 Under our standard research agreement, the research institution owns the data and intellectual property generated during the project and has the sole and exclusive right to publish

 Frequently Asked Questions

 How long does it take to process an academic research proposal?

 Proposals will be assigned to the most relevant unit and reviewed extensively by our science directors.
 Initial review usually takes about 4 weeks.
 If there is mutual interest to enter into a research agreement, a work plan and budget will be drafted by the principal investigator and CHDI science director; agreement execution may take an additional 3-6 months.